s0enke/ruempler.eu/source/_posts/dead-mans-switch-backup-alerting-aws-cloudwatch.md

 A recent challenge for one of the teams I am currently involved was to find a way in AWS CloudWatch:

-1. To monitor if the metric breaches a specified threshold.
+1. To alert if the metric breaches a specified threshold.
-2. To monitor whether a particular metric has been sent to CloudWatch within a specified interval.
+2. To alert if a particular metric has **not** been sent to CloudWatch within a specified interval.

 While the first one is pretty much standard CloudWatch functionality, the latter is a bit more tricky.
 In the Nagios/Icinga world it's called "freshness".
 You could also call it special case of a "[Dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch)" for periodic tasks / cronjobs.